shashank833/UiPath-MongoDB-CRUD/README.md

 3)Filter Collection
 4)Delete Collection

-Create Collection: It has four arguments
+Create Collection: It has three arguments
                     1) Server ip-> String-> Ip address of the MongoDB server
                     2) Database Name -> String -> The Name of the existing/new database
                     3) Collection Name-> String -> The Name of the existing/new Collection

-Update Collection : It has four arguments
+Update Collection : It has eight arguments
                     1) Server ip-> String-> Ip address of the MongoDB server
                     2) Database Name -> String -> The Name of the database
                     3) Collection Name-> String -> The Name of the Collection